-♦ LS\session, LS\reqId
+- LS\session, LS\reqId

+See the Common Parameters section of this chapter.

-♦ LS\op=force\rebind
+- LS\op=force\rebind

 Specifies that an existing session must be forced to rebind.

-♦ LS\polling\millis
+- Ls\polling\millis

 Optional.
 Expected time between the closing of the connection and the next binding request, expressed in milliseconds.

-♦ LS close socket
+- LS\close\socket